 The largest source of greenhouse gas emissions from human activities is from burning fossil fuels for energy (electricity and heat production).
 In contrast, renewable energy sources produce little to no global warming emissions.
 With climate change concerns rising, the global economy has been making an increasing effort to turn away from greenhouse gas-emitting fossil fuels and toward cleaner, renewable energy sources.

-(IPCC 2014) based on global emissions from 2010.
+References: (IPCC 2014) based on global emissions from 2010.
 Details the sources included in these estimates can be found in the Contribution of Working Group III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.

 Renewables continue their progression into the driver’s seat in electricity markets as utilities and regulators prefer them to replace retiring capacity, and as customers’ preferences change towards cost savings and climate change concerns.

 Renewable energy is produced using natural resources that are constantly replaced and never run out.
 Because there are many natural sources of energy, there are many renewable energy technologies.
 Historical production of renewable energy has been dominated by traditional biomass – the burning of wood, forestry materials and agricultural waste biomass.
 Today, traditional biofuels remain the largest source of renewables, accounting for 60-70 percent of the total.

 Globally, the world produced approximately 5.9 terrawatt hour (TWh) of modern renewable energy in 2016, a 5 to 6 fold increase since the 1960s.
 From 2012 through 2017, the global economy spent a staggering US$1.5 trillion to add 1 million megawatts (MW) of new renewable power capacity.
 As a result of that investment, there was enough renewable electricitygenerating capacity to meet 24% of the world’s power demand in 2017.